 Every year, thousands of visitors enjoy variety of outdoor workshops and the opportunity to support over 30 pop-up shops featuring local LGBTQ+ artists, makers, designers, and independent creatives.

-Everyone can participate in all-ages crafts, like summer camp keychains and clay-making, enjoy a refreshing drink or delicious food from the variety of food trucks, and listen to DJ sets by collectives like Queer Vinyl Co.
+Everyone can participate in all-ages crafts, like summer camp keychains and clay-making, enjoy a refreshing drink or delicious food from the variety of food trucks, and listen to DJ sets by local artists and collectives.

 ABOUT THE LOCATION